This post may contain affiliate links. Please see the policies page for more information.

 If you want to know which cooking equipment and ingredients I use, then shop my kitchen items!

 Creating a suitable plant-based meat alternative can sometimes be difficult.
 But this recipe for Vegan Taco Meat is a simpler, quicker, and more affordable option for a meat-free dinner.
-This recipe takes only 10 minutes to make and can feed a family of 4!
+This easy recipe takes only 10 minutes to cook and makes 4 – 6 servings!

 One of the most common plant-based meat alternatives for protein is tofu.
 Tofu has a lot of advantages when it comes to plant-based cooking.
 Tofu has been largely accepted by vegans and vegetarians as a staple ingredient.